ssh-mitm/ssh-mitm/README.md

 - **Training environments** — demonstrate MITM techniques and session hijacking in controlled lab setups
 - **Malware analysis** — monitor and interact with SSH sessions from suspicious clients in isolated environments

-## The attack that started it all
+## Security Research

 SSH-MITM was originally developed to investigate a fundamental weakness in how SSH clients handle hardware token authentication.
-The research uncovered that FIDO2 tokens — often used as a second factor — can be phished through a technique called [trivial authentication](https://docs.ssh-mitm.at/trivialauth.html), which was subsequently assigned [CVE-2021-36368](https://docs.ssh-mitm.at/CVE-2021-36368.html).
+The research uncovered that FIDO2 tokens — often used as a second factor — can be phished through a technique called [trivial authentication](https://docs.ssh-mitm.at/trivialauth.html).

 The attack exploits the fact that SSH clients can be forced into a trivial authentication method — such as keyboard-interactive with no prompts — which effectively grants access without any real